Avoid Being Put on the RAC: Be Prepared for a Recovery Audit Contractor Audit

 What Does the RAC Review?

-The RAC reviews claims on a post-payment basis.
-There are three types of review:
+The RAC reviews claims on a post-payment basis and limits review to claims that were paid within the past three years.
+There are three types of review processes:

 - Automated—no medical record needed.